baidu/OASP/README.md

 **client**

 This an Android app that scans over all installed apps.
-If an app supports OASP, it will collects necessary info (package name, version code, hash, App certificate, and OASP certificate, etc.) and consult OASP server for the app's status (whether it can be trusted or not).
+If an app supports OASP, it will collect necessary info (package name, version code, hash, App certificate, and OASP certificate, etc.) and consult OASP server for the app's status (whether it can be trusted or not).
 Details about building and running the client can be found inside the client directory.

 We deliberately split the core OASP logic into a standalone module/library called "oasp".
 This makes it easy for other apps to integrate it.